brentgotte/Brentgotte/README.md

 🔭 Working on school related stuff & side projects

-🌱 i love learning about Computer's and everything connected to it
+🌱 I love learning about Computer's and everything connected to it

 🌟 Main languages: Python PHP, HTML5, SQL and many more